Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 ## Developing With A Test-First Mindset
 This is, after all, the "TDD-BDD" template, and it was designed to be used by engineering teams following these test-driven and behavior-driven methodologies.
-This project is setup excellently for following an "outside-in" testing strategy.
+This project is set up excellently for following an "outside-in" testing strategy.
 At a high level, this how our feature development process normally goes:

 ### 1. Create a Feature File With User Stories For The New Feature
-Starting with the feature files ensures that you are only building things that really provide user-facing value.
+Starting with the feature files ensures that you are only building things that truly provide user-facing value.
 In the "Scenario" block you explicitly write what the user wants to be able to do any why.
 We recommend always that in general when writing these user story scenarios you follow the "As a... / I want to... / Because..." structure.

 ### 2. Describe the Scenarios In More Detail With Given, When, Then Syntax
 Now that you have user stories, we can write these as tests that we can execute.
-In order to map the user flows easily to step definitions and UI automation tests, we describe what happens in our systems as the hypothetical user interacts with it.
+We describe what happens in our systems as the hypothetical user interacts with it in order to map the user flows easily to step definitions and UI automation tests.
 In the "Given" section you write the setup code.
 In the "When" section you write the actual action you are testing, and in the "Then" section we write our assertions.
 You may also use the Gherkin keywords "And" and "But" if you believe they will make your tests more consolidated.

 ### 3. Write Failing Step Definitions
 Even without writing any src code for the feature, you might be surprised how much of it you can imagine and write tests for beforehand.
-You can at least create some empty step definitions mapping to each Feature file, and often times the "Given" step's Gherkin is often something like, "Given I'm a X  user on y page", and you can easily see the two-liner implementation for that in the code here.
+You can at least create some empty step definitions mapping to each Feature file, and often the "Given" step's Gherkin is something like, "Given I'm X user on the Z page", and you can easily see the two-liner implementation for that in the code here.
 The "When" is the action you are trying to test.
-For example, "When I click this button" or, "when I interact with the app in some way" are good choices, and to implement this you basically the follow the very good Cypress api for selecting the proper elements and interacting with them.
-Sometimes you will need to use ".then" and drop into JQuery element world (which we provide examples of here), but in the end you can do whatever you could want to do without worry that broken tests are the library's fault. hehe.
-Then "Then" block should be your expectations whcih you are performing from a user point of view.
+For example, "When I click this button" or, "when I interact with the app in some way" are good choices, and to implement this you basically follow the very good Cypress api for selecting the proper elements and interacting with them.
+Sometimes you will need to use ".then" and drop into JQuery element world (which we provide examples of here), but in the end, you can do whatever you could want to do without worry that broken tests are the library's fault. hehe.
+Then "Then" block should be your expectations which you are performing from a user point of view.
 Think about how the UI on the page should change after some user performs the "When" step- what in the DOM then will be different?
 If you can answer that question then you can basically fill your "Then" step definitions with cypress code that latches onto these change DOM elements and asserts they are changing in the expected way!

 ### 4. Write The Implementation Code With "Classic TDD"
 After you write your failing step definitions it can be tempting you just write all the source code and get it working, but don't jump the gun!
-It's important to see your unit tests failing before you implement the code so that you can be confident you aren't just getting false-positive passing unit tests when writing them after the fact (this can countered by occassionaly purposely changing the source code and correctly guessing how the tests fail as a sanity check, but this is a slippery slope to start playing and in our experiences normally ends in sloppier tests).
+It's important to see your unit tests failing before you implement the code so that you can be confident you aren't just getting false-positive passing unit tests when writing them after the fact (this can be countered by occasionally purposely changing the source code and correctly guessing how the tests fail as a sanity check, but this is a slippery slope to start playing and in our experiences normally ends in sloppier tests).
 When we say "Classic TDD" we mean basically writing source code with unit tests in short red-green-refactor cycles.
-Write some failing bit, make it pass, and then refactor you code (and the beauty is you should instantly know by failing tests if you've accidentally broken the logic with your refactorings).
-In this project we have chosen to use Jest for unit testing.
+Write some failing bit, make it pass, and then refactor your code (and the beauty is you should instantly know by failing tests if you've accidentally broken the logic with your refactorings).
+In this project, we have chosen to use Jest for unit testing.
 This project provides some examples for testing redux-integrated components, shallow-rendering components, etc. We also provide examples for testing asynchronous services and testing all our various redux-related files.
 When unit testing, keep in mind to "test the edges" of whatever thing you are trying to test.
 For a pure function, write a test for each different input you can pass into it and assert that the correct output is returned.
-For components and more complex functions it can get a bit hairy sometimes, but the idea your unit test code being concerned with the "edges" of your isolated system under test should guide you towards writing good unit tests.
+For components and more complex functions, it can get a bit hairy sometimes, but the idea is that your unit test code should be concerned with the "edges" of your isolated system under test should guide you towards writing good unit tests.

 ### 5. Once The Unit Tests Pass, Circle Back To The Step Definitions
 It's a great feeling when you have solid unit test coverage and a working new feature built.
 Great!
 At this point, it can be very to tempting to just merge that puppy into your CI deploying branch, but again just hold your horses!
-If we had wrote our failing step definitions perfectly previously then they would be passing now that our source code has been written with such bulletproof TDD style as to have considered _all_ the cases, right? hehe.
+If we had written our failing step definitions perfectly previously then they would be passing now that our source code has been written with such bulletproof TDD style as to have considered _all_ the cases, right? hehe.

 ### 6. Once All the Tests Are Passing, Your System Should Work!
-Assuming the external systems your application is interacting with are working properly, environment variables are set correctly, etc. then your feature should be deployed automatically by the continuous integration serevr automatically (be sure to replace the line in .travis.yml that says, "do your deploy commands here!" with the code for deploying to your hosting provider).
+Assuming the external systems your application is interacting with are working properly, environment variables are set correctly, etc. then your feature should be deployed automatically by the continuous integration server automatically (be sure to replace the line in .travis.yml that says, "do your deploy commands here!" with the code for deploying to your hosting provider).

-### What To Do If Bugs Are Found!
+## What To Do If Bugs Are Found!
 First of all, don't panic.
-If someone find a bug, the first step to describing it to others is to just give steps for recreating the bug.
-In the end say what actually happend, and the user should expect to happen.
+If someone finds a bug, the first step to describing it to others is to just give steps for recreating the bug.
+In the end, say what actually happened, and the user should expect to happen.
 Notice how we said "should expect" there, and indeed it shouldn't be too difficult to turn these _user stories_ describing the correct behavior into one or more Scenarios that would live in a feature file.

 ## Unit Tests & End-To-End Tests: The Ying & Yang of Automated Testing
 It's very important to have BOTH the end-to-end UI tests and the unit tests because they really provide different purposes and really pick up for the weaknesses of the other.
-A suite of passing end-to-end tests that really thoroughly and correctly test your entire system can really give you a high level of confidence that that system should be working properly.
-However, when the cypress tests break they don't always give you a great deal of insight into _why_ the bug in happening and what in the code needs to be changed in order to fix it!
+A suite of passing end-to-end tests that thoroughly and correctly test your entire system can give you a high level of confidence that that system should be working properly.
+However, when the cypress tests break they don't always give you a great deal of insight into _why_ the bug is happening and what in the code needs to be changed in order to fix it!
 Unit tests are in a way the reverse.
 Since unit tests are very focused and specific, a failure should give you exact line numbers in the code and show exactly the output in the code that was expected vs what was returned.
 As great essential as unit tests are for deploying with confidence, it seems that we can never _truly_ believe front-end applications are working properly, as a whole and from a user-perspective with just passing unit tests alone.

 ## Cypress Is Great For UI Testing
-There are many UI automation libraries, and while I'm not going to trow out any names of clunky or frustrating to use ones, our team has really found working with Cypress, for the most part (and after some initial growing pains) to be a joy.
-The excellent auto-rerunning UI development environment, great api that is promise-based but but is abstract enough to where things just work properly and consistenly.
-For browser development in partcular, we definitely have found Cypress to be excellent!
-Another thing we like about Cypress is that it is completely agnotic to the front-end framework you use, yet it works with React extremely well!
+There are many UI automation libraries, and while I'm not going to throw out any names of clunky or frustrating to use ones, our team has really found working with Cypress, for the most part (and after some initial growing pains) to be a joy.
+The excellent auto-rerunning UI development environment, great api that is promise-based but is abstract enough to where things just work properly and consistently.
+For browser development in particular, we definitely have found Cypress to be excellent!
+Another thing we like about Cypress is that it is completely agnostic to the front-end framework you use, yet it works with React extremely well!

 ## A Word On "Chasing Hunnits" Aka What Not To Test